mgedmin/check-python-versions/README.rst

 ------------

 You need Python 3.6 or newer (f-strings!) to run check-python-versions.
+You also need PyYAML to parse .travis.yml and appveyor.yml files.

 It's not currently available from PyPI, so git clone the repository and run the script directly::